drakeet/retrofit-agera-call-adapter/README.md

 #### Addition

-And in order to avoid writing some duplicate code every time, I write a class:
+In order to avoid writing some duplicate code every time, I write a class, it is helpful:

 ```java
 public class Ageras {